rbichage/pokamon/README.md

 ## Setup

-To setup and run the project, run it on [Android Studio Giraffe](https://developer.android.com/studio) or a newer Android Version
+To setup and run the project, run it on [Android Studio Giraffe](https://developer.android.com/studio) or a newer Version

 ## Architecture